 Source: https://www.turkdunyasi.tv/

-a Turkish businessman renowned for his lavishness.
-Mr. Shener is notorious for bankrolling Minsk casino tours for Turkish celebrities whom, according to Turkish media reports, he would pay millions of dollars in fees for performing in front of their gambling compatriots.
+Mr. Shener is known for bankrolling Minsk casino tours for Turkish celebrities whom, according to Turkish media reports, he would pay millions of dollars in fees for performing in front of their gambling compatriots.

 Source: https://www.ahaber.com.tr/